issararab/ToxTree/README.md

 - 'toxtree' package is the main package of the software
 - 'toxtree.py' is the main entry point to the software
-- 'hERG_models' package contains all hERG train models
+- 'hERG_models' package contains all hERG trained models
-- 'nav1.5_models' package contains all Nav1.5 train models
+- 'nav1.5_models' package contains all Nav1.5 trained models
 - 'inducers' package contains hERG and Nav1.5 toxtree inference pipeline (makes the final decisions)
 - 'PaDEL' package contains PaDEL software to generate descriptors from canonical SMILE format
 - 'test_bed' contains some csv files containining descriptors of molecular compounds for test purposes.
 Can also be used